 To satisfy data subjects, it is also useful to include information on how data is transferred and provide links to data retention policies of the recipient where relevant / available.

 3.7 Requesting access to personal data and contact information

 Under data protection legislation, parents, pupils and staff have the right to request access to information about them that you hold.
-They may also have the right (depending on the lawful basis) to:

-object to processing of personal data that is likely to cause, or is causing, damage or distress

-prevent processing for the purpose of direct marketing

-object to decisions being taken by automated means

-in certain circumstances, have inaccurate personal data rectified, blocked, erased or destroyed; and

-a right to seek redress, either through the ICO, or through the courts

-You should state how they would request such data from you.
-Ensuring you provide details for your administrator / local data protection officer.
+You should state how they would request such data from you, ensuring you provide details for your administrator / local data protection officer.

+Parents, pupils and staff may also (depending on the lawful basis) have:

+the right to be informed about the collection and use of their personal data – this is called ’right to be informed’.

+the right to ask you for copies of the personal information you hold about them – this is called ’right of access’, this is also known as a subject access request, data subject access request or right of access request.

+the right to ask you to change any information they think is not accurate or complete – this is called ‘right to rectification’.

+the right to ask you to delete their personal information – this is called ‘right to erasure’.

+the right to ask you to stop using their information – this is called ‘right to restriction of processing’,

+the ‘right to object to processing’ of their information, in certain circumstances

+rights in relation to automated decision making and profiling,

+the right to withdraw consent at any time (where relevant).

+the right to complain to the Information Commissioner if they feel you have not used their information in the right way.

 A privacy notice must mention the right to complain to the ICO.
 It is advisable to include a link to the ICO concerns page as a further contact point where a complaint in relation to the processing of personal data cannot be resolved locally - make a complaint | ICO